GuanceCloud/platypus/docs/src/references/pipeline.md

 ### Special Identifiers

-The special identifier（`_`）represents the external raw input data when the ppl script is triggered, and this parameter may be implicitly passed to some functions.
+The special identifier（`_`）represents the external raw input data when the platypus script is triggered, and this parameter may be implicitly passed to some functions.

 In some functions, `_` is treated as an alias for ` message ` for forward compatibility.